qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 # DZ60 Mk II

 My second keyboard edit.
-A multi-layer ANSI-60 with layers and function shift on each layer.
+A multi-layer ANSI-60 with function shifts on each layer.
 Changes from the default key-map include moving RESET (now on the mouse layer), and a preferred arrangement for the cursor block of keys.
 The function key was exchanged with the right control key to get it.
 This makes the layout of the right modifiers left to right be `Alt`/`Win`/`Ctrl`/`Fn`.
-Further extension is possible by using the space bar as a shift on some of the shift planes.

-* 1604 bytes free dated 2021-11-21.

-## Right `Win` is Application Context Menu, Etc.
+## General Notes
-The right `Win` key is for getting the application context menu unless otherwise noted.
+The right `Win` key is not the application context menu, which itself can often be found on `Fn`+`Enter`.
+Sometimes the `Win` key is part of the cursor block.
-Sometimes it's part of the cursor block.
-There is also a shared not number lock or scroll lock LED pattern.
+There is also a shared not (inverse) number lock or scroll lock LED pattern.
-It is possible to do a `Ctrl`+`Alt`+`Del`, by `Fn`+ Left `Ctrl`+ Left `Alt`, and the keyboard will be in the RED or GREEN mode, depending on which of `Ctrl` or `Alt` is pressed first after `Fn`.
+It is possible to do a `Ctrl`+`Alt`+`Del`, by `Fn`+`Tab` in most modes but not YELLOW mode.
-The layer selector modifier of a selected layer is normalized to be the modified modifier.

 ### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.
 * I'm not sure if that locale supports an `Alt Gr` key interpretation of right `Alt`.
 * Hacking Linux `termcap` or GUI equivalent files might be possible for the determined.

-### Common to All `Fn` Layers
+### Common to All MAGENTA Shift `Fn` Layers (Exceptions Noted Below, Mainly in YELLOW Mode)
 * Left `Ctrl` is ANSI layer select.
 Basic conformist ANSI.
-* Left `Win` is macro-board layer select.
+* Left `Win` is macro-board layer selection.
 Latching macro modifiers and function keys.
 * Left `Alt` is navigation layer select.
 You **MUST** be in this mode for **BQN**.
-* Basically `Fn`+ a left modifier on the bottom row changes the main layer or enters a CYAN shift.
+* Basically `Fn`+ a left modifier on the bottom row changes the main layer or enters a CYAN shift except when in **BQN** BLUE mode.
 * In CYAN shift mode you may release the `Fn` key while holding the respective CYAN modifier.
+* Scroll lock via caps lock.
+* Backslash makes insert.
+* Backspace makes delete.
+* Backtick makes escape.

 ## ANSI Layer (RED Layer)
-* Right control exchanged with function shift key as always.
+* Right `Ctrl` is left of the `Fn` shift key as always.
 * This layer is the keyboard default and has no surprises.
 To access this layer the key combination `Fn`+Left `Ctrl` has been reserved.

-### ANSI Shift Layer (`Fn` ANSI MAGENTA Shift)
+### ANSI Shift Layer (`Fn` Layer MAGENTA Shift)
-* Scroll lock placed on caps lock.
 * Right `Alt`/`Win`/`Ctrl`/slash form cursor block.
-* Backslash is insert.
-* Backspace is delete.
 * F1 to F12 form top row numbers and minus/equals.
 * Square brackets are home and end.
 * Comma and period are page up/down.